benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 Showing the URL or hostname allows the end user to verify that he is logging in at the expected page, e.g. the login server of their company, instead of the email hoster's page.
+It is important that the user verifies that he enters the passwords on the right domain.

-# Config publishing for mail providers
+# Config publishing by mail providers

 Mail service providers who want to support this specification and publish the mail configuration for their own mail service,